ludvikalkhoury/Sperm-Heads-Segmentation-and-Localization-using-Urbano-s-Method/README.md

 **(b) Localization**
 Blobs are now detected frame the binzary image.
 As presented in [1], blobs area is calculated and all blobs whose area is under 5 pixels are rejected.
 The rest are considered sperm heads and a red square a placed at the position of their centroids.
 At the end of this stage, images with squares around the detected heads are saved as "Seg_frameX" (where X is the frame number) in folder "image."
 *Note: In this work, I have shrunk the region of interest (RoI) of each frame by neglecting the borders (regions that are within 20 pixels from the borders).
-This is step, however, is not mentioned in [1].*
+This is step, however, is not mentioned in [1].
+The RoI is represented by a large red rectangle.*

 ### (3) Urbano_Binarization_and_Localization.py:
 This function generates a video from the all the images generated at the end of section **(2)**(b), namely "Seg_frameX."
 The video is saved in the working directory.
 The video's name could be defined by the user at line 8.